 Demonstration of a Redox Flow Battery to Generate Hydrogen from Surplus Renewable Energy

-• «Developments in the design, fabrication and implementation of a dual-circuit redox flow battery».
-International Flow Batteries Forum 2014 (IFBF 2014), Hamburg (Germany), 3rd of July 2014.
+- «Developments in the design, fabrication and implementation of a dual-circuit redox flow battery».
+International Flow Batteries Forum 2014 (IFBF 2014), Hamburg (Germany), July 3, 2014.

-• «Adaptation of a redox flow battery to generate hydrogen from surplus renewable energy: principle and pilot project».
-65th annual meeting of the International Society of Electrochemistry conference – Ubiquitous Electrochemistry, Lausanne (Switzerland), 5th of September 2014.
+- «Adaptation of a redox flow battery to generate hydrogen from surplus renewable energy: principle and pilot project».
+65th annual meeting of the International Society of Electrochemistry conference – Ubiquitous Electrochemistry, Lausanne (Switzerland), Sep.
+5, 2014.

-• «Adaptation of a redox flow battery to generate hydrogen from surplus renewable energy».
-10th European Symposium on Electrochemical Engineering, Chia (Italy), 2nd of October 2014.
+- «Adaptation of a redox flow battery to generate hydrogen from surplus renewable energy».
+10th European Symposium on Electrochemical Engineering, Chia (Italy), Oct.
+2, 2014.

-• «Conversion of electricity into hydrogen using a dual-circuit redox flow battery».
-Poster at the SCCER Annual Conference, Villigen (Switzerland), 4th of November 2014.
+- «Conversion of electricity into hydrogen using a dual-circuit redox flow battery».
+Poster at the SCCER Annual Conference, Villigen (Switzerland), Nov.
+4, 2014.

-• «Low-cost Mo C catalysts for Indirect Electrolytic Hydrogen Evolution».
-MRS Fall Meeting & Exhibit, Boston (United States of America), 2nd of December 2014.
+- «Low-cost Mo C catalysts for Indirect Electrolytic Hydrogen Evolution».
+MRS Fall Meeting & Exhibit, Boston (United States of America), Dec.
+2, 2014.

-• «Hydrogen production by redox flow batteries».
-UNSW Materials and Electrochemistry Symposium, University of South Wales, School of Materials Science and Engineering (Australia), 5th of December 2014.
+- «Hydrogen production by redox flow batteries».
+UNSW Materials and Electrochemistry Symposium, University of South Wales, School of Materials Science and Engineering (Australia), Dec.
+5, 2014.

-• «A demonstrator for the conversion of surplus renewable energy to hydrogen».
-5th Euro-Mediterranean Hydrogen Technologies Conference (EmHyTeC 2014), Taormina (Italy), 11th of December 2014.
+- «A demonstrator for the conversion of surplus renewable energy to hydrogen».
+5th Euro-Mediterranean Hydrogen Technologies Conference (EmHyTeC 2014), Taormina (Italy), Dec.
+11, 2014.

-• E. Fabbri, «Perovskite oxide as electrocatalyst materials for low temperature alkaline fuel cells and electrolyzers».
-Swiss-Japan Energy Technology Research Workshop, Gstaad, March 8, 2014.
+- E. Fabbri, «Perovskite oxide as electrocatalyst materials for low temperature alkaline fuel cells and electrolyzers».
+Swiss-Japan Energy Technology Research Workshop, Gstaad (Switzerland), March 8, 2014.

-• T.J.
+- T.J.
 Schmidt, «Electrochemical energy conversion: fuel cells, electrolyzers and more».
-Workshop Japan- Switzerland Energy Technology Research, Gstaad, March 9–12, 2014.
+Workshop Japan- Switzerland Energy Technology Research, Gstaad (Switzerland), March 9–12, 2014.